stelejaci/RaTrace/README.md

 ## Usage

-Just download the files, and run one of the "main_XXX.py" files

 There are 4 ways to run RaTrace:
 * The primary way to use RaTrace is with the GUI.
 This way most of the settings can be changed, and new scenes can be loaded:
 ``` python main_GUI.py```